 The best thing about a cheesecake is that it doesn't need to be fancy.
 Here, fresh blooms and a chic cake stand to make this Costco cake (yes, really!) wedding-worthy.

 What a unique way to offer height and dimension to make a statement.
 Don’t be afraid to try a variety of cheeses before making your selections, as many might come in unique shapes.
 With six distinctive layers of cheese decked out with florals and stone fruits, this design is simply stunning.

 This stacked setup is an absolute dream.
 With layers of soft cheese topped with honeycomb and decked out with plump blackberries, the color palette that was used to pull this off is simply divine.

 Decorate With Greenery

 This stacked cheesecake was so simple, yet stunning.
-We love the way harder cheeses were featured on the bottom, with softer options on top.
-And the sweet additions of greenery, thistle, and white roses is absolutely beautiful.
+We love the way harder cheeses were featured on the bottom with softer options on top.
+And the sweet additions of greenery, thistle, and white roses are absolutely beautiful.

 Make it Mini

-Not in love with the tall tiered cake look?
+Not in love with the tall-tiered cake look?
 There’s a cheese cake for that too!
 This set-up incorporated a mini cheesecake, paired with fresh fruits and greenery.
-The display also incorporated additional triangles of cheese with crostinis for easy service.
+The display also incorporated additional triangles of cheese with crostini for easy service.

 Pair With Charcuterie